 Developing workplace literacy & numeracy can involve the “usual” suite of skills.
 Please visit the other pages on this website to discover what this can mean.
 Workplace L&N can require learners to read and understand charts, forms or templates; create and use texts (like emails and forms); learn new procedures; and/or become familiar with computers, devices, apps or programs.

 Working with “real life” scenarios, ALNS reinforces learning.
 Every learner (and employer) has specific needs and objectives which are identified at our first session.
 They are confirmed before sessions start and can involve a short-, medium- or long-term program.

-In 2018, we started working with organisations to enhance employees’ literacy and numeracy skills for work.
-Through this, 2019 has seen ALNS moving into distance (i.e. online) mentoring.
-If you’ve not been able to find help in your area, get in contact using the details below.
-You can also call the Reading Writing Hotline to find services near you.
+In 2018, ALNS started working with organisations to enhance employees’ literacy and numeracy skills for work.
+2019 also saw us moving into distance – i.e. online – mentoring.
+If you can’t find help in your area, get in contact here.
+You can also call the Reading Writing Hotline to find services near you – 1300 655 506.

-The following are some areas ALNS helps adults develop their literacy & numeracy skills for work:
+The following list provides a sense of how ALNS helps adults develop literacy & numeracy skills for work:

 - job seeking

 - resumes & cover letters

 - preparation for entry exams and psychometric tests